csinva/csinva.github.io/_notes/ai/philosophy.md

 - no distinction between body and mind
 - no free will - only desires that guide everything

+## voltaire

+- frenchman who was exiled
+- seeks history of ideas, beginning with *The Essay on Morals*
+- *Candide* - short story, denouncing optimism for pragmatism
+- real philosophy begins with *Philosophic dictionary*
+- strongly against superstition
+- wrote simple, accessible pamphlets
+- in his later years, turns to focus on the pursuit of usefulness rather than truth
+- contrasts with younger Roussea, who wanted more action, instinct, social contract

 # effective altruism